JeffreyZhang512/winlogdecoder/README.md

 For the binary release, please goto:
 https://github.com/JeffreyZhang512/winlogdecoder/releases
-The latest release version is v0.4.0.0.
+The latest release version is v0.5.0.0 which also includes the revised evtx_dump tool.
 To run the binary, you need install the Microsoft Visual C++ Redistributable as well.
 You can download it from Microsoft website.

 ## etl files